xtapo/screen-grounded-translator/README.md

-# Screen Grounded Translator (SGT)
+# XT Screen Translator (XST)

 A powerful Windows utility that captures any region of your screen **or records system/microphone audio** and processes it using advanced AI models.
-Whether you need to translate text, extract code (OCR), summarize content, get image descriptions, **or transcribe meetings**, SGT handles it with customizable presets and global hotkeys.
+Whether you need to translate text, extract code (OCR), summarize content, get image descriptions, **or transcribe meetings**, XST handles it with customizable presets and global hotkeys.

-**"Grounded"** = Anchored on screen regions — results appear in an overlay exactly where you selected them.
+**"XT"** = eXtended Translation — powerful AI translation anchored on screen regions.

 ## Key Features